yellowspaced/tubearchivist-metadata-export/README.md

 Thank you to [bbilly1](https://github.com/bbilly1) for all the great work on TubeArchivist.

+## Command line Usage:
+configure your path and server and run. it will scan the path for files, pull the youtubeid out and search elastic for the metadata and write it a file matching the video file name.

 ## Use with environment variables

 This script can be run with the following variables set: